AlbertSu123/website/content/posts/8-Address Translation.md

 When adding permissions to virtual address space, the TLB can be left alone.
 When reducing permissions to a page, the kernel checks if the TLB has a copy of the old page.
 If it does, the kernel must update permissions.

-3. **TLB Shootdown:** Multiprocessors might have a cahced copy of a translation in its TLB.
+3. **TLB Shootdown:** Multiprocessors might have a cached copy of a translation in its TLB.
 Thus, whenever a page table entry is modified, the corresponding entry in every processor's TLB must be discarded.
 This requires interrupting the processor. (very expensive!)

 ## Virtually Addressed Caches